canonical/snapcraft/docs/snapcraft-syntax.md

  * `vendor` (string)
    Vendor in email format as defined in RFC 5322.
  * `summary` (string)
-   A 78 character long summary for the snap
+   A 78 character long summary for the snap.
  * `description` (string)
-   The description for the snap, this can and is expected to be a longer explanation for the snap
+   The description for the snap, this can and is expected to be a longer explanation for the snap.
  * `config` (string)
    Path to the runnable in snap that will be used as the Snappy config interface.